praekeltfoundation/ways-of-working/docs/tools.rst

 ----------

-Our DevOps team automate deploys using Sideloader, our tool that creates deb packages from repos and installs them.
+Our DevOps team automate deploys using Sideloader, our tool that creates deb packages from github repos.
 To enable a repo for this deploy automation, create a .deploy.yaml file in your repository, listing dependencies and scripts.

+We then use puppet to install the debs whenever a new one is published.
+Ask our DevOps team for help with Sideloader, and to set up the puppet automation to install the debs.

+We can optionally set up a post commit hook to deploy any changes that are pushed to the develop branch, to QA - if you're feeling lucky...

 See `Sideloader help`_ for more info (requires login via github).